Guide to Non-Verbal Learning Disorder (NVLD)

 - Poor organizational and planning skills

-If you are concerned about your child’s NVLD, the Find an Eye Doctor directory may provide a list of eye doctors near you that can help you to significantly improve the life of your child.
+If you are concerned about your child’s NVLD, find an eye doctor near you that can help you to significantly improve the life of your child.

 As with many learning disorders, the symptoms of NVLD vary from child to child.